grafana/otel-profiling-java/README.md

 } finally {
     span.end();
 }
 ```

+## Configuration options
+- `otel.pyroscope.start.profiling` - Boolean flag to start PyroscopeAgent.
+Set to false if you want to start the PyroscopeAgent manually.
+Default: `true`.
+- `otel.pyroscope.app.name` - Application name for profiler/baseline urls. if `otel.pyroscope.start.profiling=true` then it is ignored and app name is taken from `pyroscope.application.name` or from the generated name if the pyroscope app name was not configured.
+- `otel.pyroscope.endpoint` - Pyroscope server address url. if `otel.pyroscope.start.profiling=true` then it is ignored and server address is taken from `pyroscope.server.address` or set to `http://localhost:4040` by pyroscope configuration
+- `otel.pyroscope.root.span.only` - Boolean flag.
+When enabled, the tracer will annotate only the first span created locally
+(the root span), but the profile will include samples of all the nested spans.
+This may be helpful in case if the trace
+consists of multiple spans shorter than 10ms and profiler can't collect and annotate samples properly.
+Default: `true`.
+- `tel.pyroscope.add.span.name` - Boolean flag.
+Controls whether the span name added to profile labels.
+Default: `true`.
+automatically.
+If enabled, please make sure span names do not contain unique values, for example, a URL.
+Otherwise, this can increase data cardinality and slow down queries.
+- `otel.pyroscope.add.profile.url` - Boolean flag to attach pyroscope profile urls to spans.
+Default: true.
+- `otel.pyroscope.add.profile.baseline.url` - Boolean flag to attach pyroscope profile diff/comparison urls to spans.
+Default: true.

+## Baseline profiles

 Collected profiles can be viewed in Pyroscope UI using FlameQL:
 - `simple.java.app.itimer{profile_id="<spanID>"}` - Shows flamegraph for a particular span.